jdillard/murder-mystery/source/content/info/_index.md

 title: "Info"
 ---

-This section contains collections of public information about the murder mystery game.
+This section contains shared information about the murder mystery games, including character profiles and game overviews organized by plotline.